MoneyGeng/Weather-Forecasting-with-Machine-Learning/README.md

   Run each airports extraction file; billyairport_extraction.ipynb, buttonvilleairport_extraction.ipynb, and pearsonairport_extraction.ipynb.
 These   will create a CVS file called cleaned_billy.csv, cleaned_buttonville, and       cleaned_pearson.csv.

-  Uploaded these three cvs files to Railway to host a SQL sever for                 transformation of dataset.
+  Uploaded these three cvs files to Railway to host a SQL server for                 transformation of dataset.